opea-project/docs/examples/ChatQnA/deploy/aipc.md

 ### Retriever Microservice

-To consume the retriever microservice, you need to generate a mock embedding vector by Python script.
+To consume the retriever microservice, you need to generate a mock embedding vector using Python script.
 The length of embedding vector is determined by the embedding model.
 Here we use the model EMBEDDING_MODEL_ID="BAAI/bge-base-en-v1.5", which vector size is 768.